SHARE

 MY SECRET?
 Veggie stock or chicken stock (for non-vegan/vegetarian options).
 Yup.
 Instead of using water, I just substitute with some sort of stock, adding salt or whatever based on necessity.
 Trust me, your quinoa will NEVER BE THE SAME after this delicious trick.

-The key for this recipe is to start with great-quality tomatoes.
+The key to this recipe is to start with great-quality tomatoes.
 Choose a mix of large and cherries, and several different colors if you can find them.

 INGREDIENTS